vcl/vcl/modules/form-control-label/README.md

 ## Classes

-- `vclFormControlLabel`: The label
+- `form-control-label`: The label
-- `vclFormControlSubLabel`: Additional, less prominent label
+- `form-control-sub-label`: Additional, less prominent label
-- `vclRequiredIndicator`: Indicator for required fields, usually a single character
+- `required-indicator`: Indicator for required fields, usually a single character
-- `vclFormControlHint`: Assisting hint usually shown while field is filled in
+- `form-control-hint`: Assisting hint usually shown while field is filled in

 ## Modifiers

-- `vclFormControlLabelWrapping`: To be used if the label encloses the control.
+- `form-control-label-wrapping`: To be used if the label encloses the control.
-- `vclDisabled`: Disabled indication that label can be clicked.
+- `disabled`: Disabled indication that label can be clicked.

 ## Variables